SiLab-Bonn/pyBAR/README.md

 pyBAR - Bonn ATLAS Readout in Python and C++

 pyBAR is a versatile readout and test system for the ATLAS FE-I4(A/B) pixel readout chip.
-It uses the Basil framework to access the hardware. pyBAR FPGA firmware and host software supports USBpix and USBpix 3.0 as well as Single Chip Adapter Card, Burn-in Card (4-chip Adapter Card) and GPAC adapter card.
+It uses the [basil](https://github.com/SiLab-Bonn/basil) framework to access the hardware. pyBAR FPGA firmware and host software supports USBpix and USBpix 3.0 as well as Single Chip Adapter Card, Burn-in Card (4-chip Adapter Card) and GPAC adapter card.

 The features of the FPGA firmware in a nutshell: